Koh-i-Sultan: Mining and mineral deposits

-A number of minerals are found at Koh-i-Sultan; sulfur is the most important.
+A number of minerals are found at Koh-i-Sultan; sulfur is the most important but copper, gold and molybdenum have also been discussed.
 Reserves were estimated in 1976 at 85000 t of sulfur ore, 47000 t of which were high-grade and 38000 t low-grade ore.
 Sulfur is found on Sultan's southern flank, where it originated from solfatara activity.
 According to a 1975 report, about 20 t/day of 50-percent-sulfur ore were mined; the report indicated that between 1941 and 1944, 66700 t of ore were produced.
 The recovery of sulfur, asafoetida and dyes at Koh-i-Sultan was claimed in a 1909 report.

 The sulfur deposits, south of Koh-i-Sultan's crater, are named Batar, Miri, Nawar and Zond and are within a 7 sqmi area.
 In the deposits, the sulfur is in the form of lenses within the volcanic rock.
 The Koh-i-Sultan deposits are the principal native source of sulfur in Pakistan.
 They were probably formed by the interaction of sulfuric acid and hydrogen sulfide or from sulfur-containing hot springs when the volcano was still active.
 Another theory suggests that they formed during the Holocene.
 Other mineral deposits found at Koh-i-Sultan are copper-containing alterations with alunite and quartz; alunogen, which can be used to obtain aluminium; limonite, used as a yellow dye, and a red ochre rock containing gypsum and anthophyllite.
-Copper deposits which also contain gold are part of an epithermal-sulfidic mineralization.
+Copper deposits which also contain gold are part of an epithermal-sulfidic mineralization at Washaab.